Architect0711/AngularTutorial/AngularTutorial.md

 #####Template Reference Variable

-`#employeeForm` is called the template reference variable.
-Notice we have assigned `ngForm` as the value for the template reference variable `employeeForm`.
+`#employeeForm` is called the Template Reference Variable.
+Notice `ngForm` was assigned as the value for the Template Reference Variable `employeeForm`.
 So `employeeForm` variable holds a reference to the form.
 When Angular sees a form tag, it automatically attaches the `ngForm` directive to it.
 The `ngForm` directive supplements the form element with additional features.
 It holds all the form controls that we create with `ngModel` directive and name attribute, and monitors their properties like value, dirty, touched, valid etc. The form also has all these properties.

 #####Angular Form Directives
 This is an example for a Template Driven Form.
 It uses the `ngModel` directive for Two-Way Databinding, although there is not underlying Object in the TypeScript class yet.
 The `ngForm` Directive also creates a dummy Object to hold the values in this Form, so this Directive is predestined to use with Object Oriented Programming.
 The Object can be displayed in the view using Interpolation with *json* Pipe: `{{employeeForm.value | json}}`.
 The `ngSubmit` directive is called when the button with `type="submit"` is clicked and passes the whole Template Reference Variable to the `saveEmployee()` Method.